hammerheim-game/hammerheim-rules/3-warbands/dwarven-treasure-hunters.md

 *Any weapon a Dwarf may normally purchase may be bought as a Gromril weapon instead.
 This multiplies the cost of the weapon by 3.
-For rules on Gromril weapons see the Hammerheim rulebook.
+For rules on Gromril weapons see the Mordheim rulebook.
 Note that this price is only for a starting warband, as it represents the Dwarfs outfitting themselves at their own stronghold.
-Later purchases of Gromril weapons are done using the price chart in the Hammerheim rules.
+Later purchases of Gromril weapons are done using the price chart in the Mordheim rules.
 **The price of a suit of Gromril armour is cheaper for a starting warband to represent the relative ease with which Dwarfs can find such items in their own stronghold.
-Later purchases of Gromril armour must be done using the normal price chart in the Hammerheim rules.
+Later purchases of Gromril armour must be done using the normal price chart in the Mordheim rules.
 ##### Heroes

 1 Dwarf Noble